AmjadAlthabteh/AMAinventory/README.md

 AMAinventory

-Comprehensive Equipment & Inventory Tracker for a Muslim Community Basketball League
+Comprehensive Equipment & Inventory Tracker

 AMAinventory is a streamlined inventory management tool designed specifically for Muslim community basketball leagues.
 It helps organizers, coaches, and volunteers keep track of all essential league equipment—jerseys, balls, scoreboards, first-aid kits, training gear, and more—in a clean, organized, and reliable system.